Puppygames/thjson/README.md

 use cases?

 INI files can't handle any kind of nested structure.
 The only concept is blocks of key=value pairs where each value must fit on a single line.
-It allows comments
+It allows comments.

 XML files are huge and verbose, and the syntax is unnecessarily pernickety for human beings to write.
 It is well-specified but bloated with features that can tie you in knots.
 It does cope with arbitrarily complex data well, though this can be